 - Creating an appeals process allowing parents to fight for more accurate funding under SB10

 Furtah Preparatory School will make every effort to be open whenever possible.
 There will be days, however when weather conditions will make travel to and from school unsafe for both students and staff.
 As a rule, we will follow Cherokee County schools on the first day of a weather event.
 We will make every attempt to get our individual school information out to all local news stations.
 On the second and subsequent days of a weather event, please look for Furtah specifically as we will follow our own schedule.
-If a school day is to be shortened or canceled, the announcement will be made by the major television stations (WSB, FOX5, WXIA) and by the following radio stations: STAR94, WGST, WSB, and B98.5 FM.
+If a school day is to be shortened or canceled, the announcement will be made by the major television station WSB-TV Channel 2.
 If no announcement is made on the television or radio, the school will be open.
-We will also post weather related closing and delays on our official Facebook page.
+We will also post weather related closing and delays on our official Facebook page and here on the website.

 News Article from November 15, 2013 – Furtah Preparatory School, a non-profit secondary education institution in Acworth, Georgia, has been recognized by the United States Department of State for its very successful participation in the Medallion Program Partners for Global Diplomacy, a youth exchange program to promote mutual understanding, respect and tolerance for future generations of global leaders, in cooperation with ASSE, the world leader in international student exchange programs.